 I nodded and went in.

 Marcus stood near the fire, one arm braced on the mantle as he stared down into the flames.
-At the sound of the door closing, he turned to me with bloodshot eyes.
+At the sound of the door closing, he turned to regard me with bloodshot eyes.
 Good God.
 Had he been crying?
 Had something happened between him and Antoine?
 Was that why he was so late?
 I felt terrible now, for doubting his loyalty.
-For my negative thoughts toward him when he didn’t arrive when I’d predicted.
+For my negative thoughts when he didn’t arrive when I’d predicted.

 He straightened from the fire.
 “Don’t try to dissemsemble.”

 I frowned at him.
 What on earth…?
 “Dissemble, do you mean?”

 He pushed off the mantle and swayed toward me.
 The reek of alcohol burned my nose.
 He hadn’t been crying; he’d been drinking.
 He was absolutely foxed.
 No wonder John was so annoyed.
 And now I was too.
 There I’d been, just a moment ago, feeling sorry for doubting him, and he’d been out celebrating after all.

 “What the hell is going on?” he all but shouted.